Krazune/MonkeyBusiness/README.md

 # Monkey Business
-RuneLite plugin that lets you do your monkey business.
+RuneLite plugin that lets you do your monkey business, when wielding a [cursed banana](https://oldschool.runescape.wiki/w/Cursed_banana).

 ## Version
 Current version: **2021.12.1**